mitogen-hq/mitogen/docs/howitworks.rst

 Python Command Line
 ###################

-The Python command line sent to the host is a base64-encoded copy of the :py:meth:`mitogen.master.Stream._first_stage` function, which has been carefully optimized to reduce its size.
-Prior to base64 encoding, ``CONTEXT_NAME`` is replaced with the desired context name in the function's source code.
+The Python command line sent to the host is a :mod:`zlib`-compressed and base64-encoded copy of the :py:meth:`mitogen.master.Stream._first_stage` function, which has been carefully optimized to reduce its size.
+Prior to compression and encoding, ``CONTEXT_NAME`` is replaced with the desired context name in the function's source code.

 .. code::

-    python -c 'exec "xxx".decode("base64")'
+    python -c 'exec "xxx".decode("base64").decode("zlib")'

-The command-line arranges for the Python interpreter to decode the base64'd component and execute it as Python code.
-Base64 is used since the first stage implementation contains newlines, and many special characters that may be interpreted by the system shell in use.
+The command-line arranges for the Python interpreter to decode the base64'd component, decompress it and execute it as Python code.
+Base64 is used since to protect against any special characters that may be interpreted by the system shell in use.

+Compression may seem redundant, however it is basically free and reducing IO is always a good idea.
+The 33% / 200 byte saving may mean the presence or absence of an additional frame on the network, or in real world terms after accounting for SSH overhead, up to 2.3% reduced chance of a stall during connection setup due to a dropped frame.

 Forking The First Stage